 Native Plants in Iowa

 Iowa is well known for its humid eastern and northern parts, with the western regions enjoying more of the sun and heat.
 This has led to Iowa’s vast diversity of plant life.
-Popular examples of plants found in the state include the butterfly milkweed and the prairie lily.
+Popular examples of plants found in the state include the columbine, purple coneflower, butterfly milkweed, prairie lily, and yarrow.

 The Coldest Place in Iowa